rasoolims/ImageTranslate/README.md

 pip install -r requirements.txt
 ```

 Note that in some machines, [__apex__](https://github.com/NVIDIA/apex) (library for using FP16 in Nvidia) does not install properly.
-You should try to install in manually throughtout apex its source.
+You should try to install it manually throughout its source.
 In my case, my __nvcc__ was unrecognized by the machine and I had to update my paths.
 Take a look at [this](https://askubuntu.com/questions/885610/nvcc-version-command-says-nvcc-is-not-installed).
 Also, you need to set __CUDA_HOME__.

 ```bash